CV examples

 How to write a CV for a 16-year-old school leaver with no experience?

-If you have just left school and are looking for a job with no experience writing your CV as a 16-year-old school leaver can be challenging.
-We suggest using a skills-based approach focusing on key skills and core competencies by bringing them to the top of the document instead of your employment history.
-Just ensure the details in your CV example is concise, easy to read, and relevant to the job you are applying to.
-Learn more about your career options as a 16-year old school leaver here.
+Writing your CV as a 16-year-old school leaver can be challenging.
+We suggest using a skills-based approach focusing on key skills and core competencies.
+Bring them to the top of the document instead of your employment history.
+Ensure the details are concise, easy to read, and relevant to the job you are applying to.

 Land the interview for your dream job with CVMaker